Erdogan flies to Moscow for Syria ceasefire talks with Putin

 The official added that U.S. counterparts on Wednesday pledged Washington’s “unconditional” support for Turkish military and humanitarian activities in Idlib.

-James Jeffrey, the U.S. special representative for Syria who met Turkish officials on Wednesday, told a conference in Istanbul on Thursday that while the United States supports Turkey, it still has “very serious concerns” over Ankara’s purchase of Russian S-400 missile defenses last year.

-Additional reporting by Eric Knecht in Beirut, Daren Butler in Istanbul, Suleiman al-Khalidi in Amman; Writing by Jonathan Spicer; Editing by Dominic Evans
+James Jeffrey, the U.S. special representative for Syria who met Turkish officials on Wednesday, told a conference in Istanbul on Thursday that while the United States supports Turkey, it still has “very serious concerns” over Ankara’s purchase of Russian S-400 missile defences last year.
+(Additional reporting by Eric Knecht in Beirut, Daren Butler in Istanbul, Suleiman al-Khalidi in Amman; Writing by Jonathan Spicer; Editing by Dominic Evans)